aksommerville/zerosigma/README.md

 - - "Dot's Wicked Garden".
 Colorful Flowers & Black Magic, A Perfect Balance In Every Bouquet!
 - [x] Recheck ladder at the peak of a jump, if Y axis nonzero.
 So you can jump up a ladder instead of climbing, without having to release and re-press Up.
 - [x] Use Up instead of Down for picking.
+- [ ] Seems like the SE room (test maps) is usually getting the same color for all flowers.
+And these are the very end of the list.
+Is something wrong with the RNG at flower placement?